-Gateway Preschool gives children aged two to four years, and their parents, the best possible introduction to education and school.
-Our experienced and caring staff use Montessori principles to create a nurturing, stimulating and playful environment, fostering independence and creativity in our young learners.
+Gateway Preschool gives children aged two to four years, and their parents, the best possible introduction to education and school - far more than just nursery childcare.
+Our experienced and caring team, including a qualified teacher, use carefully planned activities to create a nurturing, stimulating and playful environment, fostering independence and creativity in our young learners.

 Each afternoon in Preschool has its own flavour and may be based on a weekly book such as Stick Man by Julia Donaldson:

 Preschool love to get outside and learn, we might take a walk on the farm next door or build a den, all while learning about our environment and the animals and plants that grow locally.
 Our aim is to provide sessions which are fun, educational and health-promoting.

 After reading the weekly book we promote communication and language through talking about the book, expressing our preferences.
 We chat while carrying out practical activities related to the story.

 Art projects are enjoyed and the children are encouraged to get really creative.
 We really enjoy cooking sessions.
 Cultural festivals might be explored or a visitor might pop in.
 Sometimes we organise a trip to the Great Missenden library or take a train ride.

 The children enjoy an active afternoon on the tennis courts.
 They are encouraged to join in with a variety of games and use a wide range of equipment to develop their gross motor skills.